ipfs-inactive/archives/README.md

 # IPFS Archives

 One of the fundamental goals of IPFS is to improve humanity's archival of the public record.
 This is a critically important endeavor.
-In particular, our highest priority is research artifacts -- scientific publications, data repositories, etc.
+In particular, our highest priority is research artifacts -- scientific publications, data repositories, wikipedia, etc.

 This repo helps us organize efforts.
 [See the efforts here](https://github.com/ipfs/archives/issues).